 500 grams (1 lb) medium-large to large shrimp, unpeeled and deveined

-2 tablespoon unseeded tamarind paste, mixed well with ½ cup room-temperature water and strained
+2 tablespoon unseeded tamarind pulp, mixed well with ½ cup room-temperature water and strained

 5 whole white peppercorns

 2 cloves garlic, peeled and chopped roughly